-Jean's Farm is now taking sign-ups for our 2017 CSA.
+Our 18-week full season SCA shares are sold out!
+Jean's Farm is now taking sign-ups for our 12-week summer season CSA.
 This form of farmer-community relationship, known as Community Supported Agriculture, allows you to get the freshest food possible at a low price, because you are buying direct.
 The farmer benefits in receiving payment up front to cover production costs, and typically receives some volunteer support from shareholders to further reduce costs to all.

-Our shares for the 2017 season will begin first Saturday of July, and end after 18 weeks of produce have been received.
+Our shares for the 2017 summer season CSA will begin Saturday, August 12, and end after 12 weeks of produce have been received.
 Our pick-up location will be the Milwaukie Cafe (formerly Liz's Creative Cafe), 9401 SE 32nd Ave, on the border of SE Portland and Milwaukie.

-Full shares will be $520 and half-shares $280.
-Over the course of the growing season, full shares will include between 10-15 items and half shares will include between 7 and 12 items, depending on season and weight.
+Full shares for the 12-week CSA option will be $350 and half-shares $180.
+Over the course of the season, full shares will include between 10-15 items and half shares will include between 7 and 12 items, depending on season and weight.
 It can be expected that early shares will contain more greens and will therefore be lighter, and later season shares will contain more tomatoes, potatoes, squash, etc., and will be heavier.

 About the farmers: